General relations for quantum gases in two and three dimensions. II. Bosons and mixtures: Introduction

 For the zero-range models, it was gradually realized that several observables, such as the short distance behavior of the pair distribution function $g^{(2)}(\rr)$ or the tail of the momentum distribution $n(\kk)$, can be related to derivatives of the energy with respect to the $d$-dimensional scattering length $a$.
 In 1D, the value of $g^{(2)}(0)$ was directly related to such a derivative by the Hellmann-Feynman theorem \cite{LiebLiniger}; the coefficient of the leading $1/k^4$ term in $n(k)$ at large $k$ was then related to the singular behavior of the wavefunction for two close particles, and ultimately to $g^{(2)}(0)$, by general properties of the Fourier transform \cite{Olshanii_nk}.
 In 3D, for spin-$1/2$ fermions (where the Efimov effect does not occur), an extension of the 1D relations was obtained by a variety of techniques \cite{TanEnergetics,TanLargeMomentum,Braaten,BraatenLong, WernerTarruellCastin,ZhangLeggettUniv}, including the original 1D techniques.
 Generalizations were then obtained for 2D systems, for fermions or bosons \cite{TanSimple,CombescotC,Moelmer,CompanionFermions}.

 This is the second of a series of two articles on such general relations.
 The first one covered two-component fermions (Ref.~\cite{CompanionFermions}, hereafter referred to as Article~I).
 Here, we consider single-component bosons, as well as mixtures.
 In the 3D case, remarkably, the Efimov effect leads to modifications or even breakdown of some relations, and to the appearance of additional relations involving the derivative of the energy with respect to the three-body parameter $R_t$.
-Several of the results presented here were already contained in~\cite{50pages} and rederived in ~\cite{BraatenBosons} with a different technique, that allowed the authors of~\cite{BraatenBosons} to obtain still other Efimovian relations for $N$ bosons \footnote{The ``three-body contact'' parameter $C_3$ of~\cite{BraatenBosons} is equal to $[m/(2\hbar^2)] (\partial_{\ln R_t} E)_a$ in our notations.}.
+Several of the results presented here were already contained in~\cite{50pages} and rederived in ~\cite{BraatenBosons} with a different technique, that allowed the authors of~\cite{BraatenBosons} to obtain still other Efimovian relations for $N$ bosons \footnote{The ``three-body contact'' parameter $C_3$ of~\cite{BraatenBosons} is equal to $(\partial_{\ln R_t} E)_a m/(2\hbar^2)$ in our notations.}.

 The article is organized as follows.
 Section~\ref{sec:intro} introduces the zero-range model and associated notations for the single-component bosons.
 Section~\ref{sec:analog} presents relations which are analogous to the fermionic ones.
 Additional relations resulting from the Efimov effect are derived in Section~\ref{sec:new_rel}.
 As an application, the three-body loss rate of a non-degenerate Bose gas for an infinite scattering length is calculated in Section~\ref{sec:tblr}.
 Finally the case of an arbitrary mixture is addressed in Section \ref{sec:melange}.
-For convenience, the obtained relations are displayed in Tables~I, II, III.
+We conclude in Section \ref{sec:conclusion}.
+Note that, for convenience, the main relations are displayed in Tables~I, II, III.